EconomicScienceInstitute/GamblersRuin/README.md

 To run in normal mode with no debugging run the following code in your console `streamlit run src/main.py`

-To run with the debugger use the `Python: Strealmit Debug` launch configuration.
+To run with the debugger use the `Python: Strealmit Debug` launch configuration while the file `src/main.py` is open.